Donald Macintyre (Royal Navy officer)

+Biography

-Early career
+Early career 1926–1939

 Macintyre joined the Navy in 1926, serving in his first year in a destroyer with the Mediterranean fleet before transferring to the Fleet Air Arm (FAA) to train as a pilot.
 He served seven years with the FAA, first in HMS Furious, then HMS Hermes on the China Station, then in HMS Courageous with the Home fleet.
 In 1935 an accident left him unfit to fly, and he returned to surface vessels.

 He was given command of HMS Kingfisher, an anti-submarine patrol vessel, and was attached to HMS Osprey -the anti-submarine school at Portland.

 In 1937, he took command of his first destroyer, Defender, and was again stationed in the Far East, seeing action during the Amoy crisis in 1938.
 In 1939, he returned to Britain to take command of the destroyer HMS Venomous, joining a Channel flotilla as war broke out.

+Second World War 1939–1945

 Beginnings

 In 1939, not long after the declaration of war, Macintyre and Venomous were on escort duty in the English Channel with a destroyer flotilla led by HMS Malcolm (Captain T Halsey), escorting troopships from Britain to France.

 In January 1940, he took command of Hearty, which was commissioned and renamed Hesperus, (to avoid confusion with another destroyer, HMS Hardy).
 Hesperus was very similar to other H-class destroyers, but had been modified with such peculiarities as unfamiliar markings on the gun-sights and no director sight; being one of six vessels originally built for the Brazilian navy.
 His first operation with her was in conjunction with HMS Havant (Commander Burnell-Nugent) which was to assist in the occupation of the Faroe Islands.